lukejamestodd1/bayside-cioding-challenge/README.md

 Welcome to the Bayside coding challenge!

-Your task is to make the acordion on this page accessible using the tab key.
+Your task is to make the accordion on this page accessible using the tab key.

 To get started, clone the repository